 Make sure your bike is safe to ride.
 Bike parks are gravity focused.
 It is imperative that your brakes, wheels, pivots, drivetrain, and suspension are all in good working order.
 If you are not confident with your ability to diagnose and service your own equipment, a tune up from your local bike shop is beneficial.
 A full face helmet and knee/elbow pads are also highly recommended.
 Regardless of the type of helmet, make sure it is not too old and is rated for gravity riding.
 Like working on your own equipment?
 Having a spare derailleur hanger or a set of specific suspension pivot bolts in your travel tool box can prevent a $25 dollar part from ruining your day.

 These are all great tips to get you going on your first day and make sure it definitely won’t be your last!
-Additionally, getting to know the responsible code will help you navigate the trails like a pro.
+Additionally, getting to know the responsible code, so you can navigate the trails like a pro.
 Don’t forget that staff and instructors are also here to help throughout your experience, so feel free to ask questions!